adaszko/complgen/README.md

 ### `--option=ARGUMENT` and subwords

 It's possible to match not only entire words, but also *within* words themselves, using the same grammar syntax as for matching entire words.
-In that sense, it all fractally works on subwords too.
+In that sense, it all fractally works on subwords too (there are limitations on `{{{ ... }}}` usage though).
 The most common application of that general mechanism is to handle equal sign arguments (`--option=ARGUMENT`):

 ```
 grep --color=(always | never | auto);